abdulmakuya/my-datascience-sandbox/dlab-Training/ML-Training-My-Survey-Answers.md

-### - If you have experience with machine learning?
+### -If you have experience with machine learning?
 What is your favorite Machine Learning Algorithm?
 And why?
   I generally start with a linear regression or classifier and documenting the results I get,I keep doing feature engineering/reduction
   (by reducing multicolliniarity,choosing most importance), Principal Component Analysis and see what is the best result I could get out of these processes.